udaraks/Examination-Task-Handling-System/README.md

 Creating the database
 ======================

-To load the contents of the "System\Database\university.sql" file into MySQL, use the following procedure:
+To load the contents of the "Database\university.sql" file into MySQL, use the following procedure:

 1. Goto Command Prompt
 2. Change directory to where the university.sql file is located